 Avery represents the results of the acquired OCP business subsequent to the July 1, 2013, acquisition from Avery Dennison Corporation.
-This business was purchased in conjunction with the DES business for US\$486.7 million.
+This business was purchased in conjunction with the DES business for US\$487 million.
 Avery is the world's largest supplier of labels, specialty converted media and software solutions to enable short run digital printing in businesses and homes alongside complementary office products sold through global and regional distributors and mass market retailers.
-The products are split into two primary lines, Printable Media and Binders, Organization & Presentation, Writing Instruments ("BOPWI"), all of which are sold under the market leading "Avery" brand and, with equal prominence in German speaking countries, the "Zweckform" brand name that is better known by consumers in this part of Europe.
+The products are split into two primary lines, (1) Printable Media and (2) Binders, Organization & Presentation, Writing Instruments ("BOPWI"), all of which are sold under the market leading "Avery" brand and, with equal prominence in German speaking countries, the "Zweckform" brand name that is better known by consumers in this part of Europe.

-Avery now operates nine manufacturing and four distribution facilities globally.
-The North American operations are supported by three manufacturing facilities: one in the United States (Mississippi), one in Canada (Ontario) and the largest in Mexico (Tijuana), which also supplies products locally.
+Avery now operates eleven manufacturing and three distribution facilities globally.
+The North American operations are supported by five manufacturing facilities: one in the United States (Mississippi), two in Canada (Ontario) and two in Mexico, the largest of the five plants being in Tijuana, which also supplies products locally.

-In Europe, Avery operations are supported by one facility in Germany, one in Italy, and two in the United Kingdom.
+In Europe, Avery operations are supported by two facilities in Germany, one in Italy and one in the United Kingdom.